jasmineortega/SheWoreWhat/README.rst

 SheWoreWhat 2023
 ===========

-Sustainable fashion dashboard displaying personal wardrobe analytics to better inform future closet purchases in terms of cost-per-wear, color, and seasonal trends.
+A dashboard displaying personal wardrobe analytics to better inform future closet purchases in terms of cost-per-wear, color, and seasonal trends.
 Built with Python, Dash, and Altair.
-Hosted on Heroku.
+Hosted on Heroku!

 The Process
 -----------
-1. Log all items in closet (as a closet minimalis, this was not as tedious as you'd think)
+1. Log all items in closet
 2. Collect daily outfit data via Google Form (Jan 01 - Dec 31, 2023)

 * Free software: MIT license